By Charles Morgan and Hubert Walker for CoinWeek …..

 1981 marked the beginning of the Reagan administration and the seeming end of the coin Wilmington, Delaware shopkeeper Judson Ryan famously dubbed “Carter’s Quarter”.
-Relegated to mint-set-only status, the near quarter-sized Susan B. Anthony dollar, with its quirky hendecagon ornamental rim and its non-sequitur Apollo 11 reverse, played its would-be coda in the 1981 mint set, mercifully put to bed by an administration quick to undo, at least publicly, as many initiatives of the previous Administration as possible.
+Relegated to mint-set-only status, the near quarter-sized Susan B. Anthony dollar, with its quirky hendecagonal ornamental rim and its non-sequitur Apollo 11 reverse, played its would-be coda in the 1981 mint set, mercifully put to bed by a new president quick to undo, at least publicly, as many initiatives of the previous administration as possible.

 What is the landscape like for collecting mint-sets?

 A recent development (and one we wholeheartedly welcome, by the way) is the further sub-division of set types that is taking place within the registry sets at NGC and PCGS.
 By breaking down large series into smaller, more palatable sub-sets, collectors of various means can hone in on a specialty and devote themselves to putting together quality sets.
 A mint set registry set allows a collector to look for quality coins within one date.
 Whereas in the past one might be wholly content to pick up a white-enveloped mint set and be done with it, the drive for better and better coins has taken this once ancillary effort (that is, keeping current) and turned it into a quest to make or acquire the best possible set from any one particular year.